 If the internet was a country, it'd have the sixth largest carbon footprint.
 Simply loading a website requires energy, which leads to carbon being emitted.

 The worst culprits are slow web pages, with lots of videos, uncompressed images and advertising tracking scripts, hosted on servers powered by fossil fuels.

-One popular tabloid website emits 1.45g per visit, equating to 624 tonnes a month!
-BBC News is half that.
+When we previously checked, one popular tabloid website emitted 1.45g per visit, equating to 624 tonnes a month!
+BBC News was half that.

 Save the Student runs on sustainable energy and has been carefully designed for speed and performance.
-Each visitor to this page emits just 0.28g of CO2.
+Each visitor to this page emits just 0.13g of CO2.

 We also offset our carbon emissions by planting thousands of trees via Ecologi.

 To reduce your carbon footprint (and potentially better protect your privacy) really consider switching your browsing habits.

 See how your favourite sites compare with this website carbon calculator.